someshprajapati/someshprajapati/README.md

 ### Hi there, I'm Somesh 👋

+> I am a tech geek from state Rajasthan, India :india: and currently living in Bangalore.<br/>
+> I am a Red Hat Certified Engineer (RHCE) and working as an SRE/DevOps since 2014.<br/>
-I am a dreamer who see the best in everything and not afraid of work hard to achieve my goals.
-I lives simple life and appreciate the little thing.
-I always smiles even when I am sad and never gives up.
+> I am a dreamer who see the best in everything and not afraid of work hard to achieve my goals.<br/>
+> I lives simple life and appreciate the little thing.<br/>

 **For the past 7 years I have been helping Startups, Engineers and Entrepreneurs in DevOps, Automation, Public Cloud and Inhouse DC.<br/>**
 * I have experience as a DevOps Engineer to create In-house Data Center from scratch.<br/>